Relationship with Samsung made Apple want to produce its screens

 On two other occasions, problems related to the component quality.
 Apple has reported imperfections in displays on an unidentified model of the iPad mini, as well as lower-than-expected display quality on MacBooks.
 Samsung, however, maintained an uncooperative stance, so Apple had no choice but to use the panels.

-Interestingly, Apple hoped to be able to use displays Micro-LEDas OLED technologyOrganic light-emitting diodesor organic light-emitting diode.”>1, which ended up being used, raised concerns about viewing in the sun.
+Interestingly, Apple hoped to be able to use displays Micro-LEDas OLED technologyOrganic light-emitting diodesor organic light-emitting diode.”>1, which ended up being used, raised concerns regarding viewing in the sun.
 Attempts involving the Micro-LED, however, continue to happen.

 In 2014, Apple bought LuxVue, in addition to visiting factories in Taiwan in 2018.
 These two actions were part of efforts aimed at developing an iPhone with a Micro-LED screen.
 As much as several highly qualified professionals are involved in the project, given the difficulty and costs involved, it will still take some time to achieve the objective.